 To enable this objective, it is necessary to characterize targets and robustly determine their relative orbits during a servicer's approach.
-Furthermore, there is a need for robust knowledge of relative attitudes too.
-However, targets may be known or unknown, cooperative or uncooperative, which requires a flexible navigation architecture that may handle various scenarios.
-Guidance and control algorithms should provide ΔV -efficient maneuver planning accurately while maintaining the passive safety constraints for collision avoidance on the rendezvous trajectory.
-The on-board navigation and control algorithm suites are required to span the complete operational range of the system, from tens or hundreds of kilometers of inter-satellite separation at the commencement of an approach, down to meter-level separations during a rendezvous.
+Knowledge of target relative attitudes is also required for rendezvous.
+However, targets may be known or unknown, cooperative or uncooperative, which requires a flexible navigation architecture that adapts to varied scenarios.
+Guidance and control algorithms must provide accurate, Δv -efficient maneuver planning, while maintaining passive safety constraints for collision avoidance.
+On-board algorithms and solutions are required to span the complete operational range of the system, from tens or hundreds of kilometers of inter-satellite separation at the commencement of an approach, down to meter-level separations during a rendezvous.
 More generally, the resulting guidance, navigation and control (GNC) software architecture should be maximally autonomous, to support responsive in-orbit use and mission scalability, and should be suitable for low size, weight and power (SWaP) and commercial off-the-shelf (COTS) hardware, for broad applicability to future missions.
-These pose extremely challenging requirements.
+This set of requirements is challenging to fulfil.

 RPO has been demonstrated or attempted in orbit during several previous missions.
-Examples include the DARPA Orbital Express demonstration, in 2007 [4]; the ARGON experiment, in 2012 [5]; the AVANTI experiment, in 2016 [6]; the CPOD mission, in 2022 [7]; and the upcoming ClearSpace-1 mission in 2026 [8].
+Examples include the DARPA Orbital Express demonstration, in 2007 [4]; the AVANTI experiment, in 2016 [5]; the MEV-2 mission, in 2021 [6]; the CPOD mission, in 2022 [7]; and the upcoming ClearSpace-1 mission in 2026 [8].
 RPO is also regularly performed for vehicles approaching the International Space Station.
 Nevertheless, RPO operations are not yet routine and have required a high degree of supervision and specialized software and hardware.
 In response, Stanford's Space Rendezvous Laboratory (SLAB) is developing a novel GNC software architecture for distributed space systems, intended to enable autonomous RPO between multiple cooperative or non-cooperative objects.
 Navigation algorithms fuse data from multiple sensors for accurate, robust system state estimation, and a control algorithm suite provides accurate, efficient maneuver planning and collision avoidance.
 The architecture has been developed in concert with an RPO hardware kit from Ten One Aerospace which provides the necessary sensing, actuation, and avionics hardware in a COTS and low-SWaP format.
 Together, the software and hardware kits provide simple, modular and flexible integration of end-to-end RPO capability into future mission proposals.

 This paper describes the conception and design of the RPO kit GNC architecture, its capabilities, its constituent GNC algorithms, and their integration.
 Initial development of many of these algorithms by SLAB has been motivated by prior or current flight projects.
-These include TanDEM-X (2010), an synthetic aperture radar interferometry mission consisting of two satellites [9]; PRISMA (2010), a technology demonstrator consisting of two SmallSats [5]; Starling (2023), an autonomous swarming technology demonstration consisting of four CubeSats [10]; VISORS (2024), distributed telescope mission for solar imaging in the extreme ultra-violet spectrum [11]; and SWARM-EX (2024), a long-term distributed aeronomy experiment consisting of three CubeSats [12].
+These include TanDEM-X (2010), an synthetic aperture radar interferometry mission consisting of two satellites [9]; PRISMA (2010), a technology demonstrator consisting of two SmallSats [10]; Starling (2023), an autonomous swarming technology demonstration consisting of four CubeSats [11]; VISORS (2024), a formation-flying telescope for solar imaging consisting of two CubeSats [12]; and SWARM-EX (2024), a long-term distributed aeronomy experiment consisting of three CubeSats [13].
 The flight heritage these missions have provided, or will provide, is valuable.
 However, the combination of their algorithms into a single architecture requires an extensive integration effort and algorithms require adaptations to optimally support the RPO context.